Virtlink/mkdocs-material-template/README.md

 [![License][license-badge]][license]
 [![Documentation][documentation-badge]][documentation]

 A MkDocs Material Template repository.
-It enables a useful set of extensions and plugins by default, and contains a Makefile that uses Docker to serve the documentation locally, and a Github workflow to publish the documentation on Github Pages by default.
+It enables a useful set of extensions and plugins by default, and contains a Makefile that uses Docker to serve the documentation locally, and a GitHub workflow to publish the documentation on GitHub Pages by default.

 [![Documentation][documentation-button]][documentation]